FlowPure: Continuous Normalizing Flows for Adversarial Purification: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Ilia Shumailov for providing valuable feedback on the manuscript.
-This research is partially funded by the Research Fund KU Leuven, Internal Funds KU Leuven, and the Cybersecurity Research Program Flanders.
+This research is partially funded by the Internal Funds KU Leuven, and by the Cybersecurity Research Program Flanders.
+The authors thank Ilia Shumailov for providing valuable feedback on an earlier version of the manuscript.